kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 ### To sync all new highlights since previous update

-- Command: `Raindrop Highlights: Sync Highlights`
+- Use Raindrop icon in the sidebar or Command: `Raindrop Highlights: Sync Highlights`

 **NOTE**: Do not touch the front matter properties: `raindrop_id` and `raindrop_last_update`.
 These properties are used to identify the existing article to prevent file and highlights duplication.